Battling Biases: How Can Diverse Students Overcome Test Bias on the Multistate Bar Examination

 Law Review Article

-bar passage correlates, enrolled student demographics, race and ethnicity, bar exam psychometrics, psychological barriers, bar passage, stereotype threat
+bar passage correlates, enrolled student demographics, race and ethnicity, bar exam design, psychometrics, health and psychological barriers, bar passage, stereotype threat

 Drafters of standardized tests, such as the Law School Admissions Test (LSAT) and Multistate Bar Examination (MBE), strive to eliminate biases in multiple-choice questions by assembling representatives of diverse backgrounds to screen and discard prejudicial questions.
 But in reality, intelligence tests will always contain some aspect of bias because a committee of test administrators can never represent the views of every person.
 Nevertheless, the bar exam incorrectly assumes that all applicants learned the same information throughout their academic careers and possess similar cultural experiences and opinions.
 The bar exam has not fully recognized that questions can be interpreted differently.